 VISIT sites of vanished buildings and hidden infrastructure in the lanes of Melbourne.
 The sort of places you walk past every day and don’t notice.
 What is there now and what was there before?

 TRUE OR FALSE?
 Investigate claims and legends about lost places such as cellars, passageways, Squizzy hideouts, lost rivers and waterfalls, mansion cellars, military dug-outs, lost bullocks and crocodiles, flour mills, cinemas, sewer pits, gold stores, bowling alleys, vertical shafts and more.
-For legal reasons we do not enter underground infrastructure except up to 8 accessible public places such as subways, cellars, basements or galleries depending what is open on the day.
+For legal reasons we do not enter underground infrastructure except accessible public places such as subways, cellars, basements or galleries depending what is open on the day.

 EXAMINE fifty historic images and maps for clues to the past.

 HANDLE ancient objects dug up from under Melbourne to learn about early lifestyles.

 FLOOD, FIRE AND FEVER: learn about disasters that changed Melbourne.

 THE MELBOURNE STORY: Every place we visit is specifically chosen to tell a chapter of the Melbourne story from Dreamtime to Settlement, Gold Rush to Federation, Jazz Age to War and Prohibition, Olympic Games to the modern lanes of the world’s most livable city.

 NOTE: We only enter publicly accessible places that you can return to NOT illegal infrastructure such as drains, electricity, substations, cable etc.

 STARTING POINT: Meet on Southbank Promenade next to the Evan Walker footbridge.
 Location is also outside Pure South Dining at 3 Southgate Avenue.
 It is just north of the Langham Hotel, MEL 1A K12.

 WHEN: Tours are 3 hours by arrangement Wednesday to Saturday anytime between midday and 5.00pm.
-Currently running group tours listed on this page RHS.
+Any currently running group tours are listed on this page RHS.

 INCLUDED: Tours include a free coffee/drink stop, chocolate sample and historic souvenirs (except clubs discounts).

 SEE: Our other fifty tours.